 Carve Out Time On The Calendar

-No matter what it is, if you need more time so you can do some continuing education, it’s okay to say no for a season.
-By making the money a priority and then making the time a priority, you’re more likely to do it and complete it.
+No matter what it is, if you need more time to do some continuing education, it’s okay to say no for a season.
+By making money a priority and then making the time a priority, you’re more likely to do it and complete it.

 Look For Areas To Cut Back On